About Dehydration From Exercise and Summer Activities

 - Dark yellow urine

-Who is at risk for becoming dehydrated?
+Who is at risk for dehydration?

 Anyone can become dehydrated without enough fluids; but young children and older people can become dehydrated even more quickly than most adults.

-How much water is enough on average?
+How much water is enough to stay hydrated?

 - Men should drink approximately 3 liters (about 13 cups) of noncaffeinated and nonalcoholic beverages per day*